 Students cannot pay tuition in installments.
 Contact the financial aid office to verify this and discuss options.

-Washington State University has some full or partial tuition waivers available for: International Students Employees or Children of Employees
+WSU has some full or partial tuition waivers available for: - International Students

 Check the financial aid website for more information on payment plans and tuition waivers.